 A Fragile, Covert, Female, Narcissist.

-I do try to stick with the narcissist as both male or females can have NPD; this is more about the female narcissist.
+I do try to stick with the word narcissist as both males or females can have NPD; this is more about the signs of a female narcissist.

 1. Has a grandiose sense of self-importance.
 Exaggerating achievements and talents.

 2. Preoccupied with ultimate success.
 Lives in a fantasy world of power, control, dominance, brilliance.

 3. Superiority.
 Believing they are special and above all others.